(Not So) Silly Monkeys

 From pages 62-63 of the Eastminster Critical Edition of the Clear Recital.
 Please note that the Aristasian version, unlike this one, contained no references to males.

+Back then I made excuses for this.
+Now, I won’t.
 This is not to say that I believe physical pain has no place in spirituality; that’s not my right to say, after all.
 It is a part of many traditions, many of which are quite old.
-Most of these involve consent, at least in theory.
-Either way, it does not seem that Aristasia’s interest in corporal punishment began, or was carried out, for spiritual reasons.
+While it isn’t anything I’m about to involve myself in, I do respect that some people engage in pain for their religions, but only hope they’re doing it safely and consensually.

 Discipline, to Structure and Bond?